Statement for Financial Year 2018-2019

 We wholeheartedly endorse the legislation as a crucially important development in tackling slavery and human trafficking and we will not trade or partner with any business or organisation which is involved in this shocking practice however remotely or indirectly.

 We do not tolerate any conduct that contributes to, encourages or facilitates, human trafficking, child labour, forced or compulsory labour, or any other human rights abuses.

-The board of directors have all approved this statement and are fully committed to ensuring no aspect of modern slavery or human trafficking is part of its business operations or its supply chain operations.
+The board of directors have all approved this statement and appointed a Director to be responsible for it.
+The board are fully committed to ensuring no aspect of modern slavery or human trafficking is part of its business operations or its supply chain operations.